rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 There are multiple programs developed test if there are signs of positive selection, here we will use *codeml* in the program suite [PaML](https://github.com/abacus-gene/paml/wiki/Installation).
 For more information on how to run different models [Álvarez-Carretero et al. 2023](https://doi.org/10.1093/molbev/msad041), [PaML-manual](https://github.com/abacus-gene/paml/blob/master/doc/pamlDOC.pdf), [PaML_FAQ](https://ocw.mit.edu/courses/6-877j-computational-evolutionary-biology-fall-2005/9a6d5e515fb1e7608eb3919855b01880_pamlfaqs.pdf).
-This uses a codon model of evolution, where the codon triplet is the unit of evolution.
+Codeml uses a codon model of evolution, where the codon triplet is the unit of evolution.
 It is not only inferring the dN/dS ratio across the gene and across the phylogeny but also includes branch models for detecting elevated rates in specific branches compared to the background branches, and site models that allows the dN/dS to vary across the gene, specifying the likelihood of a specific codon being under positive selection.

 dN/dS is an estimator of omega (w), and so you will see all three notations in the tutorial.

 We will first specify a simple model (model_M0) with the same average dN/dS across all branches to inspect the alignment and the general statistics of our gene family.
+For this we will use a dataset of Ithomiini butterflies, which do not yet have gene annotations for all.
+We first need to find orthologous genes to be able to infer the evolutionary rates.
+One tool to detect and locate single copy genes is [BUSCO](https://busco.ezlab.org/busco_userguide.html) (Benchmarking Universal Single-Copy Orthologs).
+BUSCO uses lineage specific databases containing genes present in > 90 % of the taxa and occur as single copy in >90% of the taxa in each lineage.
+It is commonly used to assess the completeness of genome assemblies, but we can use our genomes as input to retrive single copy orthologs.

 After that we will use the branch-site model A, that allows model comparison to detect if genes in our branch of interest, the foreground branch, is under selection.
 We specify a model that allows dN/dS to vary across branches, and infer the proportion of sites in the gene with w=1 or w<1 in all branches and allow for an additional class of sites in the foreground branch with w > 1 (branch-site model A).
 Positive selection is defined as the presence of some codons at which w > 1, and if the likelihood of this model is higher than the null model.
 The null model is the same model, but instead of allowing w>1 we fixed omega to w=1 in that class.
 The Likelihood Ratio Test (LRT) statistic, or twice the log likelihood difference between the two compared models is used against a chi-square distribution with 2 degrees of freedom for significance testing.
 The LRT is constructed to compare nested models, so a null model that does not allow for any codons with w > 1 against a more general model that does.
 So we both should have a proportion of sites with w > 1 and a significantly higher likelihood of the more general model.